 I went to college on faith.
-I didn’t entirely know how I was going to pay for it all, but I trusted God would provide when I needed.
+I didn’t entirely know how I was going to pay for it all, but I trusted God would provide what I needed.
 Then I got my first bill which needed to be paid before I could register for the next semester’s classes.

 The number on the invoice was higher than the number in my checking account, but on the last day I could pay the bill I walked into the business office praying for a miracle.
 My plan was to pay as much as I could and try to work out a payment plan for the rest.
 When the person behind the counter looked up my account, I noticed a confused look on their face.
 After reconfirming my student ID number, they said the words that proved to me that God was working in my life.
 “What are you doing here?
 Your account has been paid already.”